Yori1999/search_path/README.md

 ### What do I get?
 Queries will return a JSON response with the following fields:
 - `total`: the total number of hits.
 If it's greater than 10000, then returns 10000
-- `items`: list of retrieved items/entries.
+- `items` (*optional*): list of retrieved items/entries.
 If the number of matches is greater than 10, then it'll only return the first 10 results.
-Each of these results will have the following fields:
+However, if no match is found then no item will be returned.
+Each of the results will have the following fields:
     - `id` (string): the unique identifier of the title.
 Matches its index identifier
     - `title` (string): the (primary) title
     - `genres` (*optional*) (array of strings): an array containing the different genres to which this title belongs.
 If the title doesn't have any genre, then this field won't appear